 EDCTC was awarded \$185,040 in Strategic Partnerships Transportation Planning grant funding for the US 50 Corridor Plan, now known as "The 50 Fix: Trip the Green Light" project.
 The project team has developed maps, a narrative, and a detailed traffic management plan outlining turning movements, barriers, detours, and signage.
 EDCTC and the City of Placerville have collaborated with AIM Consulting to develop a slogan, logo, website narrative, and video script.
 Due to the Caldor Fire, the "Trip the Green Light" project has been rescheduled to fall of 2022, to allow travel and traffic patterns to return to normal and to ensure useful outcomes from the Proof of Concept.
 The project team is finalizing the Access Control Action Plan and discussing next steps to determine the weekends and timeframes for which the US 50 signals in Placerville will be tripped to green in fall of 2022.
 The Draft Trip to Green Access Control Action Plan has been distributed to the project development team and comments received have been incorporated.
-Development of the System User

-Analysis and Investment Strategies are well underway, public outreach efforts are scheduled to begin this fall in conjunction with the Trip to Green proof of concept.
+Development of the System User Analysis and Investment Strategies are well underway.
+Public outreach efforts are scheduled to begin late summer/early fall in conjunction with the Trip to Green proof of concept.
+EDCTC and the City of Placerville are also preparing to submit an application for the Federal INFRA Rural Surface Transportation Program competitive grant to support a longer-term pilot similar to the Trip to Green concept.